ProTubeVR/ForceTubeVR-Unity-Package/readme.txt

 active : True = the plugin will maintain a thread to watch the connection state of ForceTubeVR and reconnect if needed ; False = this thread will be desactivated ; it is set to True by default

 tempo : duration in seconds between two shots(for auto-shots)

+ForceTubeVRChannel : enum with values { all, rifle, rifleButt, rifleBolt, pistol1, pistol2, other, vest }.

+"all" and "rifle" aren't real channels because "all" redirect to all ForceTubeVR regardless of channels and "rifle" redirect to "rifleButt" and "rifleBolt" chanels.

 -----------------------------------------------------------Connect--------------------------------------------------------------------------